11 Signs Of A Midlife Crisis, According To Therapists

 The recognition of aging can also trigger a feeling of crisis, Yusim explains, whether it's physical signs of aging like menopause or even simply the realization that life has grown a bit mundane.

 "Something about the recognition of all of that leads people to want to grasp at something, to feel more alive, and sometimes make changes in their life," Yusim says.

 Do they only happen to men?

 The idea of a man reaching middle age and having a midlife crisis that involves buying a car, for example, is a common misconception around the concept of midlife crises.
-According to Nuñez and Yusim, anyone can have a midlife crisis, regardless of gender.
+But according to Nuñez and Yusim, anyone can have a midlife crisis, regardless of gender.

-While yes, the crisis may manifest differently in men versus women thanks to certain gender norms and expectations, there is certainly overlap, with Yusim explaining that those differences have historical origins.
-"Men historically have been more financially independent and were able to take steps that were much more outward in order to deal with their midlife crises, like getting a sports car," she says.
+While yes, the crisis may manifest differently in men versus women thanks to certain gender norms and expectations, there is certainly overlap.
+Yusim says those differences have historical origins: "Men historically have been more financially independent and were able to take steps that were much more outward in order to deal with their midlife crises, like getting a sports car," she says.

 But now times are changing, and women have more of that independence, so they, too, can switch jobs or make extravagant purchases.

 All that to say, the idea that only men have midlife crises is outdated and inaccurate.